Hyper IgM syndrome: Cause

 Different genetic defects cause HIgM syndrome, the vast majority are inherited as an X-linked recessive genetic trait and most with the condition are male.

 IgM is the form of antibody that all B cells produce initially before they undergo class switching due to exposure to a recognized antigen.
 Healthy B cells efficiently switch to other types of antibodies as needed to attack invading bacteria, viruses, and other pathogens.
 In people with hyper IgM syndromes, the B cells keep making IgM antibodies because they can't switch to a different antibody.
 This results in an overproduction of IgM antibodies and an underproduction of IgA, IgG, and IgE.

 Pathophysiology

 CD40 is a co-stimulatory receptor on B cells that, when bound to CD40 ligand (CD40L), sends a signal to the B-cell receptor.
-When there is a defect in CD40, this leads to defective T-cell interaction with B cells.
+Defective interaction of CD40L-CD40 between CD4+ T cells and antigen presenting cells (APCs) is known as the underlying cause of HIGM syndromes.
+CD40L-CD40 interaction is the first step in B cell stimulation for class switch recombination (CSR) and somatic hyper mutation (SHM) resulting in the generation of various Ig isotypes.
 Consequently, humoral immune response is affected.
 Certain insults, usually from encapsulated bacteria and toxin, then have a greater opportunity to damage the body.

 Diagnosis

+The diagnosis of X-linked hyper IgM syndrome (HIGM1) is established in males with typical clinical and laboratory findings by identifying a hemizygous pathogenic variant in the CD40LG gene through molecular genetic testing.
+In females, the diagnosis of HIGM1 is extremely rare.
+Heterozygous females are usually asymptomatic unless there is skewed X-chromosome inactivation.
 The diagnosis of hyper IgM syndrome can be done via the following methods and tests: